 Porters certainly has the ‘Cosy/Casual’ vibe down to a fine art and if definitely on the café side of drinking establishments in the area however it has two pumps of draft ales on offer and wine of all 2 colours available by the glass or bottle, meaning which you’re enjoying a warm toasted ciabatta for bowl of soup, you can do so with some alcoholic accompaniment.

 The décor inside is a mixture of practical sturdy wooden tables with local art on the walls and retro memorabilia dotted around the place.
 I absolutely loved the 50’s style Wurlitzer Jukebox in the corner – which is something I want in my mansion when I finally make millions as a professional transport network pub reviewer.

-It’s probably worth mentioning that when the marker is on every Saturday and Sunday Porter’s gets extremely busy therefore if you were desperate for a drink you’d probably be better of making the short walk to The Head of Steam in Tynemouth Centre as a session pub Porter’s is not.
+It’s probably worth mentioning that when the market is on every Saturday and Sunday Porter’s gets extremely busy therefore if you were desperate for a drink you’d probably be better of making the short walk to The Head of Steam in Tynemouth centre as a session pub Porter’s is not.
 However with live music in the evening and an array of delicious smells emanating from the kitchen it’s not a bad shop if you find yourself having to hang around for 20 minutes for the next train.